Search

 Conclusion

 When can a baby sit in a stroller?
-The answer depends on your baby’s developmental stage and individual needs.
+For parents, the answer depends on your baby’s developmental stage and individual needs.

 As a general rule, babies can sit in a stroller without an infant car seat once they reach six months and have good head control.
 Make safety your top priority and check with your child’s doctor right away if you have any worries.